jenciso/newblog/content/blog/create-a-simple-spring-boot-application-with-gradle/index.md

 ## Intro

 To create a simple spring boot application as a classic Hello World!", you don't need to use an IDE for it.
-Luckily, Gradle website show you a [simple tutorial] and I will show you how to do that.
+Luckily, Gradle website explain to you how to do this via a [simple tutorial].
+I will try to sumarize it.

-## Coding
+## Get Started

 Initialize your project: